Baines, Gary Andrew Interview

 Thank you, Lyn.
 My name is Gary Andrew Baines, and I was born on Wednesday 20th May 1942.
 I’m the second son of Arlene … we always called Mum Claude … and George Baines, and I’ve got a brother, Ted, and a sister, Sue.

 My grandparents were May and Ted Baines who lived in Hastings, and my great-grandparents were settlers in Ormondville.
-They arrived there in 1870 on the ‘Hudson’, which was an immigrant ship; arrived in Napier and walked straight to Ormondville.
-They were supposed to have been assisted immigrants, but they arrived in Ormondville and they had an eight hundred acre farm there … purchased that, so how they got it I don’t know.
-Any rate, Charles Baines was his name; he subdivided the farm; eight sons got a farm each, and that was in Ormondville.
+They arrived in 1870 on the ‘Hudson’, which was a [an] immigrant ship; arrived in Napier and walked straight to Ormondville.
+They were supposed to have been assisted immigrants; but they arrived in Ormondville and they had an eight hundred acre farm there … purchased that, so how they got it I don’t know.
+Any rate, Charles Baines was his name – he subdivided the farm; eight sons got a farm each, and that was in Ormondville.
 So my great-grandparents were there; my grandfather was born there, my grandmother was born in Ormondville; and that’s my heritage really, is Ormondville.
 But we actually come from Widdington in Kent [Essex] when they came from England on the ‘Hudson’ in [the] 1870s … 1874 I think it was, yeah.
 So that’s my heritage, is English.

-A lot of burials in Ormondville … the cemetery there – there’s [there’re] Baines everywhere; Marshes everywhere, which was my grandmother’s maiden name.
+A lot of burials in Ormondville … the cemetery there – there’s [there’re] Baines everywhere, Marshes everywhere, which was my grandmother’s maiden name.
 Grandfather Baines was on the board for Waipawa Counties, and he was Grand Master of the Masonic Lodge … Freemason … something like that.
 We’ve got photos of him with all his regalia on.
 But I’m very proud of my heritage.

-Any rate, I started at EW Pidgeon & Company as office junior in 1958.
+Any rate, I started at E W Pidgeon & Company as office junior in 1958.
 I was promoted at twenty-three to Branch Manager of Napier, the youngest Branch Manager they’d had there.
 In 1970 Motor Traders took over the operation and I was promoted as Hawke’s Bay Area Manager; and then Andrews & Beaven took over Motor Traders New Zealand Limited, and I was Hawke’s Bay Area Manager for Andrews & Beaven Limited.

-In 1983 that company changed to AB Equipment Limited, which is still going – a big corporation in Omahu Road, Hastings.
-So I started that branch there in ‘83; I opened the branch there and I retired in 1997; got to fifty-five.
-I said, “That’s enough of too much pressure.”
-I’d had the two biggest forklift rental operations in New Zealand based in my area; made a lot of money, and thought, ‘Well I don’t need to work, I’m quite happy.’
-And the company said, “You’re not going to retire”; they spent $30,000 on a farewell do at Ormlie Lodge with bands and flowers … [chuckles] and paid me two years as a consultant, not to go anywhere else, not to go to the opposition.
-So I was a consultant for two years, floating round … don’t know what I did, but I had to sign up not to go to the opposition.
+In 1983 that company changed to A B Equipment Limited, which is still going – a big corporation in Omahu Road, Hastings.
+So I started that branch there in ‘83; I opened the branch there and I retired in 1997.
+Got to fifty-five, I said, “That’s enough of too much pressure.”
+I’d had the two biggest forklift rental operations in New Zealand based in my area; made a lot of money and sort of … ‘I don’t need to work, I’m quite happy.’
+And the company said, “You’re not going to retire”; they spent $30,000 on a farewell do at Ormlie Lodge with bands and flowers [chuckles] … and paid me for two years as a consultant, not to go anywhere else, not to go to the opposition.
+So I was their consultant for two years, floating round … don’t know what I did, but I had to sign up not to go to the opposition.
+Bloody company were really, really good to me.
+I had a new Toyota Camray [Camry] – they gave me that as a sort of … plus, you know, bonus and that sort of stuff, so I was very well looked after.

-But the company were really, really good to me.
-I had a new Toyota Camray [Camry] – they gave me that as a sort of plus … you know, bonus and that sort of stuff, so I was very well looked after.
-But in that period of time when I was there, I was a Council member for the Institute of Materials Handling; Diploma in [from] Geoff Barton Associates for Sales Management; Diploma for [from] JP Young & Associates for Creative Salesmanship; Diploma from Dale Carnegie in Human Relations; Diploma in [from] Dale Carnegie Public Speaking; Diploma in [from] Xerox for Focused Selectional Interviewing of staff; won a lot of competitions – travelled the world with competitions, and went to the Italian Grand Prix – all paid for.
+But in that period of time when I was there, I was a Council member for the Institute of Materials Handling; Diploma in [from] Geoff Barton Associates for Sales Management; Diploma for [from] J P Young & Associates for Creative Salesmanship; Diploma from Dale Carnegie in Human Relations; Diploma in [from] Dale Carnegie Public Speaking; Diploma in [from] Xerox for Focused Selectional Interviewing of Staff; won a lot of competitions – travelled the world with competitions – went to the Italian Grand Prix – all paid for.
 Trips to Thailand, trips to Japan through Toyota which was one of the franchises we sold … Toyota forklifts and heavy machinery … all paid for by the company, so I was really well looked after.
-But, fifty-five … ‘That’s it, I’ve had enough.’
-So I mucked around for a little bit doing fishing and fixing up classical motor bikes.
+But [at] fifty-five … ‘That’s it, I’ve had enough.’
+So I mucked around for a little bit doing fishing and fixing up classical motorbikes.

-Sport-wise … I like my sport, cross-country, stuff like that.
-I remember I won the Junior, Intermediate and Senior – no, I was second, second, second – at Boy’s High at cross-coun[try] – there was always one chap always beat [me], David Baird.
-Could never win it; might be four hundred boys – always second.
-That was David Baird.
+Sport-wise … I like my sport … cross-country, stuff like that.
+I remember I won the Junior, Intermediate and Senior – no, I was second, second, second – at Boy’s High at cross-coun[try] – there was always one chap always [beat me], David Beard.
+[I] could never win it; might be four hundred boys – always second.
+That was David Beard.
 But I loved my long-distance running, athletics, and the rifle teams at Hastings Boys’ High.
-And then when I left to start work as an office junior I joined the Hastings High School Old Boys’ Rugby Club with all of my mates; got into that sort of stuff.
-I was never big enough, but I played

-So you belong to a motorcycle club?
+So d’you belong to a motorcycle club?

 Hawke’s Bay Classic Motorcycle Club.
 I was secretary/treasurer there for many years when they first started their clubrooms.
-Now there’s a hundred and fifty members and it’s [a] very, very strong social club, yeah.
+Now there’s a hundred and fifty members, and it’s [a] very, very strong social club, yeah.
 And that’s why Pauline’s husband, Maurice, rang me about his Mobylette – I’ve got his Mobylette in the garage there; that was Maurice’s old bike.
 He knew I was in Classics and knew me when he was with Kiwi, [and] that I was interested in old bikes, and he said, “Come and pick up this bike.”
 And that’s in my shed now; it’s a Mobylette.
 I always say, “It’s a French bike, ‘bout 1950; it was owned by Bridget Bardot.”
 But it wasn’t.
-[Chuckles] We had a bike show there at the Showgrounds just recently and a TV crew comes round, and they interviewed myself with the Indian; and I had the Sunbeam and other stuff … “What about this bike?”
-And I said, “Oh, well that’s Bridget Bardot’s”; and all of a sudden they’re, “Oh, was it really?”
+[Chuckles] We had a bike show there at the Showgrounds just recently, and a TV crew comes round and they interviewed myself with the Indian, and I had the Sunbeam and other stuff … “What about this bike?”
+And I said, “Oh, well that’s Bridget Bardot’s”, and all of a sudden they’re, “Oh, was it really?”
 I said, “Well I say it is.”
-[Chuckle] It was French, come from the French … wherever, you know – it could’ve been.
+[Chuckle] It was French, come from the French … wherever, you know, it could’ve been.

 You did say you were Irish, didn’t you?

 Yeah, [chuckle] yeah.
-And the LE Valocette which is an old cop’s [police] bike, I still ride that round.
+And the Valocette LE which is an old cop’s [police] bike, I still ride that round.
 That was interviewed at the show too, so … yeah.

 I’m secretary of the Clive Surfcasting Club which is just locals.
 We meet in the Clive Hotel, but we’ve got our own club behind the Clive Hall.
 Up the top behind the curtains there’s another little room up there – or quite a big room – that looks out over the river.
-It’s all done up, and that belongs to our Club; we don’t pay any rent, but I do the lawns, so that’s the rental, so by looking after it we get free rental there.
+It’s all done up, and that belongs to our Club; we don’t pay any rent, but I do the lawns, so that’s the rental; so by looking after it we get free rental there.
 But it belongs to the community, so what the hang?
 But I look after it and do the lawns for the Clive Surfcasting Club, which I’m still doing.
-So I go fishing quite a bit; love my fishing.
+Still go fishing quite a bit; love my fishing.
 Don’t catch anything.

 So do you have a boat?

 No – we go to Waipatiki in the motorhome every year, and all my nephews’ve got a Thundercat, which is a surf rescue boat which they can get out in the sea at Waipatiki.
 I fish off the beach now [chuckle] – let the young fellows go out ‘cause they’re in mid-air, and smashing around; so we go and use that.
-We stay every year for ‘bout three weeks over Christmas, about thirty of the family, and fish up there.
+We stay every year for ‘bout three weeks over Christmas, about thirty of the family, and fish up there, yeah.
 We take the motorhome; got a tent, and the grandkids come, and …

 That sounds awesome.